 - Lovable Alpha Bitch: Arguably, she is popular at her school, and she does act kind-of snobby and mean towards the other Senshi, particularly Usagi and Ami.
 But she is actually nice to her classmates, and then she becomes nicer (though still Hot-Blooded) to the Senshi.
 The live-action show averts this, as she is more distant than actually mean, and is actually shown to be an outcast because of her psychic powers.

 - Miko: And a deeply faithful one.
 The Catholic school Rei attends is one for rich girls and a Captain Ersatz of the one that the girls from the Imperial Family (including a young Empress Michiko) and other rich girls attend in Real Life.
-It's a symbol of the Hinos' ultra high-status in Japanese society, not her actual faith.
-This is a Justified Trope: a Shinto practitioner is generally allowed to profess other faiths pararell to their Shinto-based beliefs.note
+It's a symbol of the Hinos' ultra high-status in Japanese society and not her actual faith, but this is a Justified Trope: a Shinto practitioner is generally allowed to profess other faiths pararell to their Shinto-based beliefs.note

 - Ojou: More in the manga.